LATEST NEWS – SBA, Treasury Issue Guidance on PPP Flexibility and more…

 - the average number of full-time equivalent employees per month employed by the eligible recipient during the period beginning on January 1, 2020 and ending on February 29, 2020

 Seasonal employers: loan forgiveness is determined by the average number of full-time equivalent employees per month employed by the recipient during the period beginning on February 15, 2019 and ending on June 30, 2019.

 CALCULATE THAT: Reduction in the Number of Employees

 Calculate the initial forgiveness amount by: Loan Amount x (Post-PPP FTE / Pre-PPP FTE)

 For example, a business receiving $100,000 in PPP Funds who reduces staff from 10 FTE (in the Pre-PPP period) down to 8 FTE (in the Post-PPP period) — the calculation would then be $100,000 x (8 / 10) or $80,000 in potential loan forgiveness.

-- Post-PPP FTE = Date of loan origination plus 8 weeks
+- Post-PPP FTE = period borrower is reporting on, plus 8 weeks

 - Pre-PPP FTE = February 15 – June 30, 2019 or January 1 – February 29, 2020